 So will it be the next Starbucks?

 In the Indonesian market, Excelso is on the same page or even bigger than its competitor.
 But Excelso Coffee needs to convince the international market and work harder if they really want to chase Starbucks and its international success.

-But if you want to go for an authentic local coffee with a premium way of serving and delicious food instead of visiting a big international coffee chain, head to an Excelso Coffee restaurant when you are traveling in Indonesia.
+If you want to go for an authentic, local coffee with a premium way of serving and delicious food, instead of visiting a big international coffee chain, head to an Excelso Coffee restaurant when you are traveling in Indonesia.
 Or, at the very least, go hunting for the coffee bean collections of Excelso in the Indonesian supermarket and introduce it to your kitchen.

 Have you ever tried Excelso Coffee?

 Good News: All days are summer days in Indonesia due to its location right at the equator line.
 So it has a tropical climate and sun that appears throughout the whole year.
 But Indonesia does have two seasons: the dry season and the rainy season.
 The dry season starts in April and runs to September, while the rainy season starts in October and runs to March.

 Be aware that there are three time zones in Indonesia:

 - Islands in the west part of the country such as Java, Sumatra, West Borneo, and Center Borneo are called WIB (Waktu Indonesia Barat) and follow UTC+07:00.

 - Islands in the middle part of the country such as Sulawesi, North Borneo, South Borneo, East Borneo, Bali, Lombok, Nusa Tenggara, Komodo Island, etc. are called WITA (Waktu Indonesia Tengah) and follow UTC+08:00.

 - Islands in the east part of the country such as Maluku (Moluccas) and Papua are called WIT (Waktu Indonesia Timur) and follow UTC+09:00.